Case Law on UNCITRAL Texts (CLOUT)

 Harmonization of international trade law in practice requires that the laws concerned are interpreted in a uniform manner.
 Many UNCITRAL texts contain the principle that in interpreting the texts concerned, judges and arbitrators should consider the international origin of the law and the need to promote uniformity in its application.

-In order to support consistency in decisions and awards on its texts, UNCITRAL established a system in 1988 to collect and disseminate information on court decisions and arbitral awards relating to UNCITRAL texts: the Case Law on UNCITRAL texts, known as CLOUT.
+In order to support consistency in decisions and awards on its texts, UNCITRAL established a system in 1988 to collect and disseminate information on court decisions and arbitral awards relating to UNCITRAL texts.
+This system is called the Case Law on UNCITRAL texts, otherwise known as ‘CLOUT’.

 By promoting the uniform interpretation and application of UNCITRAL texts, CLOUT enables lawyers and parties to commercial transactions, and other interested persons, to take those cases into account in concluding their transactions.
 It reinforces the confidence of the international business community in the consistent application of international trade law in all countries concerned.
-Finally, CLOUT operates as a useful tool to support continued and sustained capacity-building to legal professionals in the use and implementation of UNCITRAL texts.
-CLOUT is therefore a useful resource for practitioners, academics, businesses and students.
+CLOUT also operates as a useful tool to support continued and sustained capacity-building to legal professionals in the use and implementation of UNCITRAL texts.
+CLOUT is a useful resource for judges, practitioners, academics, businesses and students, among others.

 • National correspondents, who are designated by States that are parties to an UNCITRAL Convention or that have enacted legislation based on an UNCITRAL text